Code of Conduct in Practice #3: Social Work Supervision

 Introduction

 Supervision is central to the practice of social work.
-It is a professional, relational process between supervisor and supervisee.
-Supervision enables reflective critical analysis and underpins quality social work services.
-Supervision should be a safe and supportive place for the supervisee to raise complex ethical issues, complaints from clients, personal and professional boundary concerns, and other sensitive matters.
+It is a professional, relational process between supervisor and supervisee which enables reflective critical analysis and underpins quality social work services.
+Supervision should be a safe and supportive place to raise complex ethical issues, complaints from clients, personal and professional boundary concerns, and other sensitive matters.

 Notifications

-During the investigation of notifications received by the Social Workers Registration Board (SWRB), issues relating to supervision can emerge.
-Sometimes, a supervisor is asked to provide assurance to the Board that the social worker’s practice is robust and ethical.
-When there has been inadequate or infrequent supervision, or when difficult or complex practice issues have not been discussed during supervision, the supervisor is less able to provide that assurance.
-When the supervisor has clear sight of the issues raised by a supervisee, they can offer a very helpful endorsement when a social worker is the subject of a complaint or notification.
+Sometimes issues relating to supervision can emerge during the investigation of notifications received by the Social Workers Registration Board (SWRB).
+A supervisor may be asked to provide assurance to the Board that the social worker’s practice is robust and ethical.
+It is harder for the supervisor to provide that assurance when there has been inadequate or infrequent supervision, or when difficult or complex practice issues have not been discussed.
+When the supervisor has clear sight of the issues raised by a supervisee, they can offer a very helpful endorsement if a social worker is the subject of a complaint or notification.

 Notifications by supervisors